threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 To efficiently and quickly discuss the node collateral program, we define some terms.

-* Minimum collateral amount (MCA) = collateral ratio * farming unit (per node)
-* Collateral ratio (CR) = TFT to staked / farming unit (per node)
-* Server farming unit (sfru) =  \# farming unit per node
 * Resource units
   * compute unit (cru) = vcores
   * memory unit(mru) = GB of RAM
   * storage unit (sru) = GB of SSD or HDD
   * farming unit (fru) = min(cru,mru/8,sru/100)
+* Total TFT to stake (sTFT)
+* Total farming units on the grid (tfru)
+* Collateral ratio (CR) = sTFT / tfru
+* Server farming unit (sfru) =  total farming units of one node
+* Minimum collateral amount (MCA) = CR * sfru

 ### Node Collateral Calculations

 In this model, there is a total of 50 millions TFT staked as node collaterals.

-Let us call farming unit (fru) the mininum of the ratio 8GB of RAM/1 vcore/100 GB of SSD.

 We show a simple example with 50 millions TFT and a typical server of 32 vcores, 256 GB of RAM and 4 TB of SSD.
+This server has thus 32 farming units (sfru).

+The collateral ratio is obtained by dividing the total TFT to stake by the total farming units on the grid currently.

 | **Whole Network**                                       | **Quantities** | **Typical Server (TS)**                    | **Quantities** |
 | ------------------------------------------------------- | -------------- | ------------------------------------------ | -------------- |